 9. Baby Plumed Basilisks Are Independent As Soon As They Hatch

-Breeding season for the plumed basilisk is usually around the end of spring to early summer.
+The breeding season for the plumed basilisk is usually around the end of spring to early summer.
 After mating female plumed basilisks will lay anywhere from 5 – 20 eggs in a nest of warm, damp soil or sand that she dug herself.
 She may also lay up to 5 clutches of eggs in a season.
 After around 8 – 10 weeks the babies will hatch.
 They are independent immediately, already able to swim, climb, and run.
-The average snout to vent length (not including the tail) of the babies is only 4.3cm (1.7 inches), and their total length is around 13.5cm (5.3 inches).
+The average snout-to-vent length (not including the tail) of the babies is only 4.3cm (1.7 inches), and their total length is around 13.5cm (5.3 inches).
 These tiny little hatchlings only weigh around 2 grams at the time of their hatching.
 Juvenile males will start to develop their crests anywhere from 6 months old to over 1 year old.

 10. Male Plumed Basilisks Are Territorial